pulumi/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 * `id` – The ID of the Service.
 * `active_version` – The currently active version of your Fastly Service.
 * `cloned_version` - The latest cloned version by the provider.
-The value gets only set after running `terraform apply`.
+The value gets only set after running `pulumi up`.

 The `dynamicsnippet` block exports: